 DT Global is a new company with a long history.
 As part of our Stories from the Vault series, we’re looking back at our accomplishments over the years, from both ongoing and past programs.
 From enterprise development in Egypt to climate change management in Pacific Island Countries, peacebuilding in Côte d’Ivoire to justice sector reform in the Philippines, we’re proud to showcase where we’ve come from as we move into the future.

 Imagine being a farmer with limited usable land trying to feed a growing family of 45.
 That was the daily pressure weighing on Haji, an 80-year-old farmer in Afghanistan.
 He says his problem was not insufficient land, but his inability to level it so that it could be used for planting.

 “I was using traditional techniques and animal power, but I couldn’t level all of the land (32 jerebs / 6.5 hectares).
 Or, I had to pay 600 AFN ($7.6) per hour for a tractor… which is far beyond my economic capacity,” he explained.

-Rahman says that half of his land was not being used, and he was struggling to provide even two meals a day for his family.
+Haji says that half of his land was not being used, and he was struggling to provide even two meals a day for his family.

-Rahman says the assistance gave him options.
+Haji says the assistance gave him options.
 “I was thinking about my next plans, what to do and what to cultivate since it was the first time I had most of my land leveled,” he explained.

-Rahman planted wheat, corn and saffron, using saffron seedlings provided by the DAIL.
+Haji planted wheat, corn and saffron, using saffron seedlings provided by the DAIL.
 Saffron is a high-value crop with great potential for alleviating the financial pressure on his family.
 In fact, the farmer says he intends to plant all of his land in saffron next year.

 “I am sure that after five years, I will be able to pay the next land leveling out of my own pocket,” he said.